 Finding a good product manager is hard, finding a great one — even harder.
 As you read, you might want to dive deeper right away and understand what is product manager in tech right away.
-Unfortunately, I cannot recommend any particular educational course, only skills and qualities a product manager or product owner should have.
+Unfortunately, I cannot recommend any particular educational course, only skills and qualities a product manager or even a chief product officer should have.

 Basically, product management works around the expertise of a business analyst, designer, salesperson, and developer.
 Obviously, one cannot be great at everything, good enough will do.
 That’s why a person who likes staying high-level has a better chance of becoming a good product manager, than the one who likes to dig into one domain.